Caldarie/flutter_tflite_audio/README.md

 If you tried above, please run the example on a device (not emulator).
 If you still recieved this error, its very likely that theres an issue with cocoapod or Xcode configuration.
 Please check the [issue #7](https://github.com/Caldarie/flutter_tflite_audio/issues/7)

-If you recieved this error from your custom model (not GTM), its likely that you're using unsupported tensorflow features for tflite, as found in [issue #5](https://github.com/Caldarie/flutter_tflite_audio/issues/5#issuecomment-789260402).
-Forr more details, search [here](https://github.com/tensorflow/tensorflow/issues/44543)
+If you recieved this error from your custom model (not GTM), its likely that you're using unsupported tensorflow operators for tflite, as found in [issue #5](https://github.com/Caldarie/flutter_tflite_audio/issues/5#issuecomment-789260402).
+For more details on which operators are supported, look at the official documentation [here](https://www.tensorflow.org/lite/guide/ops_compatibility)

 ### **d) (iOS) App crashes when running Google's Teachable Machine model**